tbladh/ElaraAi/ErnestAi.Sandbox.Chunking/README.md

 Once running:
 - Speak the wake word (default: "anna") to enter Listening.
 - Speak naturally; short silences move into Processing; extended silence ends the session.
-- The aggregated session text is printed as a prompt line.
+- The aggregated session text is printed as a prompt line, then routed to the LLM and spoken back via TTS once the integration above is wired.

+## Consolidation plan (post-implementation)

+- __Phase 1__: Complete the in-sandbox STT → LLM → TTS flow as described.
+- __Phase 2__: Migrate any reusable interfaces/utilities needed by the sandbox; retire redundant projects that are superseded by this unified flow.
+- __Phase 3__: Restructure the repository to focus on this core assistant, keeping tests and sample runs as quality gates.

 ## Extensibility ideas